fahadHyder/Swift_NetworkEngine/README.md

 # NetworkEngine
 NetworkEngine will help you to make API call easily with out the overhead of writing tons of boilerplate codes.
+Currently it has dependency with two awesome frameworks [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) and [Alamofire](https://github.com/Alamofire/Alamofire), but in future we will re-write the engine in such a way that, there won't be any hardcoded dependency.

 # Quick Start